What One Young Man with Down Syndrome Wants You to Understand

 Often if I say, “Bad news,” he replies with, “What’s the bad news like?”

-Marcus can’t read the news crawl on the screen and limits his Twitter interactions to pictures or words he dictates.
+Marcus can’t read the news crawl on the screen (too fast and distracting) and limits his Twitter interactions to pictures or words he dictates.
 I do not want to tell him of these articles, of mothers who feel that their children, who look a little like him, are “better off” dead.
 That there are people who claim that those with Down syndrome are not worthy of life.
 I do not want to tell him these things.

 But then he surprised me, as he has before and doubtless will again, when he intuitively knew more about the situation than I shared.
 He looked across the table and said, in his way, “Maken Understand.”